• Home

 Ask a lot of questions.

-• Talk to successful, experienced owner operators
+• Ask Current Owner Operators.
+Speak to successful, experienced owner operators.

-• Talk to the shop foreman from a reputable shop and their heavy truck mechanics.
+• Talk With Some Experts.
+Talk to the shop foreman from a reputable shop and their heavy truck mechanics.
 If you are unsure of a particular brand of engine and you want the real skinny on it, go to the shop at your dealership of choice and talk to the shop foreman or the actual mechanics.
 They are a wealth of information.
 They are not driven by a “corporate” sales push or market share push as the sales department maybe.

 Everyone you speak to about various facets of your owner-operator business, will have something of value to add to the bank of information you already have.

-One of the most insightful ways to find out what the best truck engines are, is to develop relationships with a few of these guys.
 They will be a window into what they are seeing on the floor of the shop, regarding the reality of the reliability and integrity of the engine you are interested in.

 Making the right choice for the best truck engine is an important one.
-Take the time and energy needed to do it right.

 Truck Driver Standing Beside Blue Peterbilt